 Such ideas make it seem as if underdeveloped parts of the world are somehow inherently deficient (culturally or otherwise).
 When, in fact, insofar as underdeveloped parts of Africa or other continents need saving, it is partly (largely?) because of (1) a history of colonialism that stole their resources and disrupted their societies and (2) the current global economic system that continues to put them at a devastating disadvantage.

-See also: The Single Story of “Africa”Lisa Wade is a professor of sociology at Occidental College.
+See also: The Single Story of “Africa”Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.